cybozu-go/meows/docs/design.md

 1. RunnerPool Reconciler
     - A controller for the `RunnerPool` custom resource.
 2. Runner manager
-    - A goroutine to manage pods and runners.
+    - A component to manage pods and runners.
+    - It launches one goroutine for each RunnerPool resource and the goroutine manages pods and runners related to the RunnerPool.
-    - It deletes pods that exceed the deletion time or the recreate deadline.
+    - The goroutine deletes pods that exceed the deletion time or the recreate deadline.
-    - It deletes runners who are offline and do not have a related runner pod.
+    - The goroutine deletes runners who are offline and do not have a related runner pod.
 3. Secret Updater
-    - A goroutine to update secret for a registration token of GitHub Actions.
+    - A component to update secrets for GitHub registration tokens.
+    - It launches one goroutine for each RunnerPool resource.
+    - The goroutine periodically issues a registration token for the RunnerPool and update the secret for the token.

-#### `slack-agent`
+#### Slack agent (`slack-agent`)

 A deployment for extending the lifetimes of runner pods.
 With this, you can use Slack to control the pod extension.